sagemath/sagewiki_to_gh-2022-10-10/sage-mode.md

-I, Ivan Andrus, often forget to update this page when a new version is released.
+'''Warning:''' I, Ivan Andrus, often forget to update this page when a new version is released.
 The most recent version is always available from [[https://bitbucket.org/gvol/sage-mode/downloads]].

 = sage-mode =